floft/vrada/datasets/README.md

 ### Setting up PostgreSQL

 Next, you need to create a PostgreSQL database for the data.
-Make sure you have ~100 GiB of free space on your hard drive.
-Below I'll show you a way how I set this up.
+Make sure you have at least 60 GiB of free space on your hard drive.

 I'm on Arch, so I installed with
 `sudo pacman -S postgresql`.
 Then since I don't have enough disk space on my root